Bō: Types

-In some cases for training purposes or for a different style, rattan was used.
+In some cases for training purposes or for a different style, and in more recent years, rattan is used.
 Some were inlaid or banded with strips of iron or other metals for extra strength.
 Bō range from heavy to light, from rigid to highly flexible, and from simple pieces of wood picked up from the side of the road to ornately decorated works of art.

 Martial arts

 The Japanese martial art of wielding the bō is bōjutsu.
 The basis of bō technique is te, or hand, techniques derived from quanfa and other martial arts that reached Okinawa via trade and Chinese monks.
 Thrusting, swinging, and striking techniques often resemble empty-hand movements, following the philosophy that the bō is merely an "extension of one’s limbs".
 Consequently, bōjutsu is often incorporated into other styles of empty hand fighting, such as karate.
 The "bō" is also used as a spear and long sword in some of its motions, such as upward swing and slashing motion across the body as well as extensions by gripping one end and thus increasing its length as thus making it similar to a spear.

-The bō is typically gripped in thirds, and when held horizontally in front, the right palm is facing away from the body and the left hand is facing the body, enabling the staff to rotate.
+The bō is typically gripped in thirds, with one palm facing the opposite direction of the other palm, enabling the staff to rotate and to secure the weapon when blocking.
 The power is generated by the back hand pulling the staff, while the front hand is used for guidance.
 Bō technique includes a wide variety of blocks, strikes, sweeps, and entrapments.